- Relational Discipleship – make disciples for Jesus Christ through loving relationships using relevant resources. (I Thessalonians 2:7-8)

 Staff and volunteer leaders in the churches are vibrant examples of Christ’s transformational love in all relationships…starting at home.

 Churches and ministries intentionally, consistently train people of all ages in establishing lasting, loving relationships and healing unresolved pain and guilt.

-Divorce is not considered an option by married couples because they know how to give and receive God’s love in their marriage and ask for and receive effective assistance.
+Divorce is not considered an option because couples know how to give and receive God’s love in their marriage and when to ask for and receive effective assistance.